pingcap/docs-cn/br/br-monitoring-and-alert.md

 ---
-title: PITR Monitoring and Alert
+title: Monitoring and Alert for Backup and Restore
-summary: Learn the monitoring and alert of the PITR feature.
+summary: Learn the monitoring and alert of the backup and restore feature.
 ---

-# PITR Monitoring and Alert
+# Monitoring and Alert for Backup and Restore

+This document describes the monitoring and alert of the backup and restore feature, including how to deploy monitoring components, monitoring metrics, and common alerts.

+## Log backup monitoring

-PITR supports using [Prometheus](https://prometheus.io/) to collect monitoring metrics.
+Log backup supports using [Prometheus](https://prometheus.io/) to collect monitoring metrics.
 Currently all monitoring metrics are built into TiKV.

-## Monitoring configuration
+### Monitoring configuration

-- For clusters deployed using TiUP, [Prometheus](https://prometheus.io/) automatically collects monitoring metrics.
+- For clusters deployed using TiUP, Prometheus automatically collects monitoring metrics.
 - For clusters deployed manually, follow the instructions in [TiDB Cluster Monitoring Deployment](/deploy-monitoring-services.md) to add TiKV-related jobs to the `scrape_configs` section of the Prometheus configuration file.

+### Grafana configuration

+- For clusters deployed using TiUP, the [Grafana](https://grafana.com/) dashboard contains the point-in-time recovery (PITR) panel.
+The **Backup Log** panel in the TiKV-Details dashboard is the PITR panel.
+- For clusters deployed manually, refer to [Import a Grafana dashboard](/deploy-monitoring-services.md#step-2-import-a-grafana-dashboard) and upload the [tikv_details](https://github.com/tikv/tikv/blob/master/metrics/grafana/tikv_details.json) JSON file to Grafana.
+Then find the **Backup Log** panel in the TiKV-Details dashboard.

-## Monitoring metrics
+### Monitoring metrics

 | Metrics                                                | Type    |  Description                                                                                                                                                 |
 |-------------------------------------------------------|-----------|---------------------------------------------------------------------------------------------------------------------------------------------------------|